Rental Property Depreciation: What Is It And How Does It Work?

 - Land: Land can’t be depreciated because it doesn’t wear down.

 Calculating property depreciation is a three-step process that involves determining your cost basis, dividing by the property’s useful life under your chosen depreciation system and calculating a depreciation schedule.

 Your cost basis (i.e., the initial value from which any future depreciation is taken) is dependent on your property value plus certain qualified closing costs.

 If you’re buying the property as an investment property, the property value is likely the purchase price.
 If the property is being converted to a rental after you’ve been living there a while, your best bet may be to get a professional real estate appraisal.

 When calculating the cost basis of a property, the value of land isn’t included, so you want to make sure to only include the value of the house for tax purposes.

 To the property value, you can add certain qualified closing costs.
 These include:

-- Property taxes: In the event that you agree to pay the real estate taxes for the seller, these can be added to your cost basis as long as you don’t also deduct them as local taxes paid elsewhere in your tax return.
+- Property taxes: If you agree to pay the real estate taxes for the seller, these can be added to your cost basis, as long as you don’t also deduct them as local taxes paid elsewhere in your tax return.

 - Abstract fees: As part of the title work, someone writes up a description of the property.